The Stuttgart Boys

 Steel Works by Philippe Malouin

-Essay for a book by Breeder Gallery
+Sophie Lovell for Breeder Gallery

 “This is hephaestian furniture crafted to endure industrial-strength wear and tear with a half-life that could reach into millennia.
 It is both a direct contradiction of the planned obsolescence of our age and a metaphor for the Anthropocene – we can never, ever, throw away all the things we have made.”
 Sophie Lovell was asked…